 What paint is better than Valspar?

-It isn’t that easy.
+It is not that easy to answer.
 Like all paint brands, Valspar has some very good products and some weaker ones.
-Valspar Trade is Valspar’s premium brand.
-I’ve always had a good experience when using any of the Valspar Trade emulsion paints.
+Valspar Trade is Valspar’s premium range.
+I have always had a good experience using Valspar Trade emulsion paints.

 What is the most durable Valspar paint?

 Valspar Trade Tough Matt takes some beating.
-It has a low sheen finish, but it’s resistant to scuffs, stains, and marks.
+It has a low-sheen finish, but it is resistant to scuffs, stains, and marks.

 What paint do most professionals use?

-Professional Decorators use a multitude of brands, but generally stick with trade paints.
+Professional decorators use a multitude of brands, but generally stick to trade paints.

 Can you wash durable matt paint?

-Yes, that’s the point of it.
-Providing you choose a good quality durable matt paint; you’ll be able to wipe it down with a damp cloth once it’s cured.
-However, you should avoid using household cleaning agents.
+Yes, that is the point of it.
+Provided you choose a good-quality durable matt paint, you will be able to wipe it down with a damp cloth once it has fully cured.
+However, you should avoid using harsh household cleaning agents.

 Final Thoughts

 Will I use Valspar Trade Tough Matt moving forward?
 The quality of this paint is fantastic, but it also comes down to price.
-As a decorator, I’m entitled to a trade discount on most trade brands.
-Valspar Trade Tough Matt is currently £40 for 2.5L in a tinted colour, which is very expensive and not really viable.
+As a decorator, I am entitled to a trade discount on most trade brands.
+Valspar Trade Tough Matt is currently £40 for 2.5L in a tinted colour, which is very expensive and not really viable for most jobs.
 However, 10L is only £85, which is rather reasonable.
 So, yes, I will use it moving forward.
-After all, it would be a shame to not take advantage of their colour scanning service!
-Not just that, but Valspar Trade Tough Matt is a quality product.
+After all, it would be a shame not to take advantage of Valspar’s colour-scanning service.
+Not only that, but Valspar Trade Tough Matt is a quality product.

 What do Other Decorators Think About Valspar Trade Tough Matt?